 Service

-GingerControl files the full claim package, not just consults.
-We handle entry inventory across a 5-year look-back, prepare Unused Merchandise and Manufacturing drawback claims in ACE, apply for Accelerated Payment so refunds land in 30 to 45 days, and coordinate Post Summary Correction, protest, and CIT routes for importers reclaiming IEEPA tariffs after Learning Resources v.
-Trump.
+GingerControl files the full claim package end to end, not just consults.
+We inventory every entry summary across the 5-year statutory look-back, prepare Unused Merchandise and Manufacturing drawback claims in ACE, apply for Accelerated Payment to shorten the refund cycle, and defend the program through CBP audits.

 Most engagements blend two or three of these lanes.
-We scope the mix during a compliance audit so the work matches your actual entry profile, not a generic template.
+We scope the mix during a compliance audit so the program matches your actual entry profile, not a generic template.

 Eligibility & Feasibility Assessment